-Normal Hills Apartments is a student housing complex occupied primarily for the benefit of students at the University.

-The Normal Hills Apartments were originally financed through the issuance of the Series 2000A and 2000B Bonds by the Public Educational Building Authority of the City of Huntsville - Alabama A&M in the aggregate amounts of \$18,205,000 and \$32,500,000, respectively.
-These 2000B bonds were fully retired in June of 2006 and the 2000A bonds will be retired June 2030.
+Normal Hills Apartments is a student housing complex occupied primarily for the benefit of students at the University, originally financed through the issuance of the Series 2000A and 2000B Loans by the Public Educational Building Authority of the City of Huntsville - Alabama A&M in the aggregate amounts of \$18,205,000 and \$32,500,000, respectively.
+These 2000B bonds were fully retired in June of 2006 and the 2000A loans will be retired June 2030.

-From the issuance of the Series A 2015-5 Bonds, \$14,330,237 was related to the redemption of the Series 2000A bonds, and the funds were borrowed at a fixed interest rate of 2.032%.
-The Series 2000A bonds were not callable for redemption until October 2, 2015, therefore, the University executed an in-substance debt defeasance transaction on September 25, 2015.
+From the issuance of the Series A 2015-5 Loans, \$14,330,237 was related to the redemption of the Series 2000A Loans, and the funds were borrowed at a fixed interest rate of 2.032%.
+The Series 2000A loans were not callable for redemption until October 2, 2015, therefore, the University executed an in-substance debt defeasance transaction on September 25, 2015.

 The Program charges an escrow fee that is equal to 5.263% of the outstanding principal of the loan being financed.
-This escrow was funded from loan proceeds, and totaled to \$716,511 on the Series A 2015-5 Bonds.
+This escrow was funded from loan proceeds, and totaled to \$716,511 on the Series A 2015-5 Loans.
 The escrow is available to the Program to pay principal and interest on the bonds in the event of any Program borrower's delinquency in bond repayment.
-All remaining escrow funds are returned to the University upon repayment of the Bonds.
-The uses of the Series A 2015-5 Bond proceeds are summarized as follows:
+All remaining escrow funds are returned to the University upon repayment of the Loans.
+The uses of the Series A 2015-5 Loan proceeds are summarized as follows: